 South Side Trail and Valley View Trail

-These 2 short trails are 0.6 mile connector trails to the Red Beds Trail.
-South Side has a steep uphill section as you meet Red Beds.
+These 2 short trails are 0.6-mile (1-kilometre), connector trails to the Red Beds Trail.
+South Side has a steep uphill section at the connection to Red Beds.
 Valley View is practically flat and runs along the river.

 Both trails begin at the amphitheatre near Belle Fourche River Campground and go through the prairie dog town.

-If you are just passing through Devils Tower and are short of time, you can still enjoy a quick hike and get a flavour of the features of the monument.
+If short on time, enjoy a quick hike to get a flavour of the features of the monument.
 Start at the amphitheatre and walk Valley View Trail to Red Beds.
 Turn left onto Red Beds and walk to the junction with South Side Trail.
 Return to the amphitheatre.
-On this 1.5-mile loop you’ll see the prairie dog town, the Belle Fourche River valley and great views of the tower.
+On this 1.5-mile (2.4-kilometre) loop, see the prairie dog town, the Belle Fourche River valley and great views of the tower.